Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-As long ago as 500 B.C., the Maya people were gathering, roasting, and grinding the fruits from cocoa pods, steeping the grindings in water, and mixing the drink with chili peppers and then pouring it back and forth from a cup to a pot until a thick foam developed.
+As long ago as 500 B.C., the Mayan people were gathering, roasting, and grinding the fruits from cocoa pods, steeping the grindings in water, and mixing the drink with chili peppers before pouring it back and forth from a cup to a pot until a thick foam developed.

 The cacao tree (Theobroma cacao) originated in the Amazon basin and grows in a limited geographical zone, of about 20° to the north and south of the Equator.
 It was an important commodity in pre-Columbian Mesoamerica, used as both a stimulant and fermented into an alcoholic beverage.

 In 1518 Hernando Cortez embarked on an expedition from Santo Domingo to a settlement in an area now known as Veracruz.
 Coincidently, his arrival coincided with an Aztec prophecy that a white-skinned god would arrive from the east (can you believe it?).

 Cortez was welcomed with open arms and lavished with gifts and no doubt was able to partake in the cacao beverage ritual.
 But shortly after that relations slid downhill at a rapid rate.